 The mechanisms underlying pruritus are complex.

-The itching signal is transmitted mainly through small selective CC fibers in the skin, in addition to the histamine-activated and non-histaminergic neurons.
+The itching signal is transmitted mainly through tiny selective CC fibers in the skin, in addition to the histamine-activated and non-histaminergic neurons.

 Patients with chronic pruritus usually have peripheral and central hypersensitization (increased reaction).

-This means that they tend to overreact to noxious stimuli that normally inhibit itching (such as heat and scratching) and also misinterpret non-harmful stimuli as itching.)
+This means they tend to overreact to noxious stimuli that usually inhibit itching (such as heat and scratching) and misinterpret non-harmful motivations as itching.)

-The way in which it stops itching has been explained by an interaction with the pain pathways inside the dorsal horn of the spinal cord.
+How it stops the itching has been explained by an interaction with the pain pathways inside the dorsal horn of the spinal cord.

-The causes of pruritus can be classified into 5 main.
+The causes of pruritus can be classified into five main.

-Localized pruritus is itching that is limited to a certain part of the body.
-It can occur in association with a primary rash (for example, dermatitis) or it can occur due to hypersensitive nerves in the skin (neuropathic pruritus).
+Localized pruritus is itching limited to a specific part of the body.
+It can occur in association with a primary rash (for example, dermatitis) or due to hypersensitive nerves in the skin (neuropathic pruritus).